celliott/ruby-jenkins-ios-buildscript/README.md

-Ruby to script to build iOS apps on a Jenkins Build server and upload to hockeykit server
+Ruby script to build iOS apps on a Jenkins Build server and upload to hockeykit server

 features:
 - builds adhoc ipa or release archives with resigned adhoc ipa for testing release builds